phpMv/ubiquity/docs/confproject.rst

 -----------
 Apache
 ^^^^^^
 The framework ships with an **.htaccess** file that is used to allow URLs without index.php.
-If you use Apache to serve your Micro application, be sure to enable the **mod_rewrite** module.
+If you use Apache to serve your Ubiquity application, be sure to enable the **mod_rewrite** module.

 .. code-block:: bash
    :caption: .htaccess